Helmut Lipfert: Group commander

 Lipfert was appointed Gruppenkommandeur (group commander) of I. Gruppe of Jagdgeschwader 53 (JG 53—53rd Fighter Wing) on 15 February 1945.
-He thus replace Hauptmann Erich Hartmann who had briefly led the Gruppe after its former commander, Major Jürgen Harder, was transferred.
+He thus replaced Hauptmann Erich Hartmann who had briefly led the Gruppe after its former commander, Major Jürgen Harder, was transferred.
 Command of 6.
 Staffel of JG 52 was given to Leutnant Heinz Ewald.
 At the time, the Gruppe was based in Veszprém and had been fighting in the siege of Budapest, where German forces had surrendered on 13 February.
 The Gruppe then supported German forces in Operation Southwind, eliminating the Soviet bridgehead on the west bank of the river Hron, predominantly fighting over Esztergom.
 On 20 February, Lipfert was ordered to move the Gruppe to Piešťany, located approximately 75 km northeast of Vienna, where they arrived the following day.
 The following day, I. Gruppe again flew combat air patrols over Esztergom.
 That day, Lipfert claimed his first two aerial victories with JG 53 when he shot down a La-5 and Yak-3 fighter, taking his total to 181.
 By 25 February, German forces had eliminated the Soviet bridgehead west of the Hron.
 That day, I. Gruppe flew combat missions to Zvolen (Altsohl).
 On a morning mission, Lipfert claimed a Yak-9 fighter shot down.